 This house, constructed c.
-1660, was the home of Sarah Osborne in 1692.
+1660, was the home of Sarah Osborne and her second husband Alexander in 1692.
 It originally stood near the intersection of Summer and Spring Streets.
 It is a private residence.

 More About Sarah Osborne House

 Sarah Osborne (alternate spellings Osborn, Osbourne, Osburn) and her second husband, Alexander, lived in this house in 1692.
 It was originally located on Spring Street (approximately where the driveway leading to the St. John’s Prep Memorial Gymnasium is today) and was moved to this location on Maple Street in 1914.
 It is a private residence today.